 If you're up for it, try this short exercise.

-- Get a letter-sized sheet of blank paper.
+- Get a sheet of blank paper.
 Draw a line vertically down the middle of the sheet.

 What does the balance between the left and right sides of your sheet of paper look like?
 Most importantly, are you comfortable with that balance?